nethalo/proxysql-basics-master-slave/README.md

 ProxySQL needs the username and the password of the user that can connect to the backend servers (the MySQL dbs).
 We need to provide that, but before we need to create the user in the dbs.

-In the Master, create the user:
+In the Primary, create the user:

 ```Mysql
 GRANT ALL PRIVILEGES ON *.* TO proxysql@'%' IDENTIFIED BY 'proxysql';